 Sometimes, during couples counselling one party will become angry and walk out of the session.
 Please note that counselling fees must still be paid and appointments require 24 hours notice of cancellation.
 See ghitaandersen.com for further FAQ.

-Your counsellor might suggest communication exercises at home to help you practice what you've learned during your session.
-For example, talk face-to-face with your partner for a few minutes every day about nonstressful things - without any interruptions from electronics or children.
-Alternatively, having two hours of no electronics (phones, internet) each evening for family time, eye gazing - a five-minute exercise, or scheduled date nights once a week with your partner.
+I often suggest communication exercises for couples to use at home to help clients to practice what they have learned during the session.
+For example, talk face-to-face with partners for a few minutes every day about nonstressful things - without any interruptions from electronics or children.
+Alternatively, having two hours each evening of no electronics (phones, internet) to benefit family time, eye gazing - a five-minute exercise, or scheduled date nights once a week for couples.

 Some Final Thoughts